claytoninc/WizFi360_BeeLogger/README.md

 * Ambient Humidity
 * Internal Hive Temperature (in three locations)

-The system uses the MQTT protocol, and logs data to the ‘ThingsBoard’ cloud service (https://thingsboard.cloud/).
+The system uses the MQTT protocol sent over Wifi, and logs data to the ‘ThingsBoard’ cloud service (https://thingsboard.cloud/).
 ‘ThingsBoard’ allows the data to be stored, and then used to update widgets on a webpage.
 My system displays the current readings, as well as a timeseries over a selectable timespan.

 ## Hardware